Arkansas State Police investigating Marianna shooting that left 1 dead, 4 injured

 The Marianna Police Department has asked the Arkansas State Police Criminal Investigation Division to investigate a shooting that occurred late Saturday night.

-Police responded at approximately 11 p.m. to reports of a shooting in the parking lot of the O’Reilly Auto Parts on Chestnut Street, according to a news release from the Arkansas State Police.
+Police responded about 11 p.m. to reports of a shooting in the parking lot of the O'Reilly Auto Parts on Chestnut Street, according to a news release from the Arkansas State Police.

 Tracy Ewans, 36, of Little Rock was transported to Forrest City Medical Center and then airlifted to UAMS Medical Center in Little Rock, where she was listed in critical condition Sunday afternoon.